octplane/octplane.github.io/_posts/2014-09-08-the-flickr-attributor.md

 **And so** was born the *Flickr Attributor* !

-This web-application generates photos that contain the attribution and details of the licence at the bottom of it
+This web-application generates photos that contain the attribution and details of the licence at the bottom of it.

 Just.
 Like.
-This.
+This:

 <center>
 ![A Puppy !](/images/8165495019.jpg)